-In the event the Probate Court Guardianship Investigator or Probate Court Judge determines that the child appears to fall within Section 300 but neither parent in the case objects to the guardianship nor asks to have any of the children returned to his or her custody, and that placement in the home of the temporary guardians would not cause any of the children to meet any of the descriptions contained in section 300 of the Welfare and Institutions Code (W&I) which may cause them to be judged dependent children of the court, the 1513(b) requirement shall be fulfilled by having the Probate Guardianship Investigator make a mandatory suspected child abuse/neglect report as required by Penal Code Sections 11164-11174.3.
-CPS shall report the results of any investigator within 21 calendar days of referral.
+In the event the Probate Court Guardianship Investigator or Probate Court Judge determines that guardianship nor asks to have any of the children returned to his or her custody, and that placement in the home of the temporary guardians would not cause any of the children to meet any of the descriptions contained in section 300 of the Welfare and Institutions Code (W&I) which may cause them to be judged dependent children of the court, the 1513(eb) requirement shall be fulfilled by having the Probate Guardianship Investigator make a mandatory suspected child abuse/neglect report as required by Penal Code Sections 11164-11174.3.
+CPS shall report the results of any investigation required by Sections 328 and 329 of the W & I Code to the Probate Guardianship Investigator within 21 calendar days of referral.
 It is recognized that the investigation and report may be abbreviated in nature.